openplanet-nl/turbo-scripts/Readme.md

 # Openplanet Turbo

-All the original Trackmania Turbo scripts bundled together so that the game can be modded.
+All the original Trackmania Turbo scripts bundled together for research purposes.

 ## Running

+If you have the ability to run a custom menu script (you need a patched game), you can run these customized scripts in the game.

 Put both folders (Media and Scripts) inside of `C:\Users\Username\Documents\TrackmaniaTurbo`.
 (You could also use `<GameFolder>\GameData`, but this has not been tested thoroughly.)

-You also need a game patch so that it loads `MissMenu.Script.txt` as the menu script.
-A tool for this will be posted in some time.